-After launching Terminal Velocity, to create a new note, type a title for the note and press enter.
+To create a new note, type a title for the note and press enter.
 The note will be opened in your default text editor.
 The default editor is Vim.
-Just type whatever you want to include in your note, and save them as the way you do in vim editor.
+Just type your notes and save them as the way you do in Vim editor.

 Similarly, you can add as many notes as you wanted.
 All notes are automatically gets sorted by modification date.
 The most recently modified notes will be listed at the top.

 If you already have a note with same name, it will show the notes that match what you have typed on the title bar.
 So, you can open the related note instead of creating a new one.

 If you want to create a new note whose title is a substring of an existing note’s title, then even after you’ve typed the full title for your new note the existing note will still be selected by the autocomplete.
 In such cases, just hit ctrl-d or escape keys to clear the autocomplete selection, and then hit ENTER key to create your note.

 To find a note, just type the title or words from the note in the title bar area.
 It will show you the suggested list of notes that matches what you have just typed.
 When you see the note that you want, use the up/down arrows or page up/page down keys to select it then hit enter to open it.

 When you type the beginning of a note’s title (case-insensitive), that note will be automatically selected in the note list and its title will be autocompleted in the search box as shown in the above screenshot.
 After selecting your desired note, just hit enter to open that note in your default editor.

 All notes will be saved with extension .txt in ~/Notes directory.
 You can list the available notes using ls command like below.